fallen-icarus/cardano-loans/README.md

     - `penalty` must either be `FixedFee x` where `x` > 0, `PercentFee fee` where the numerator for `fee` is > 0 and the denominator is > 0, or `NoPenalty`.
 If `minPayment` is set to 0, then `penalty` *must* be set to `NoPenalty`.
-    - `collateralization` must not be empty, must be sorted lexicographically, must *not* have any duplicates, and all relative prices must have numerators >= 0 and denominators > 0
+    - `collateralization` must be sorted lexicographically, must *not* have any duplicates, and all relative prices must have numerators >= 0 and denominators > 0
     - `claimPeriod` > 0
     - `offerDeposit` > 0